EDUC 4214 - Professional Experience 10 day (UG)

 Assessment Task Task Type Weighting Learning Outcome APST (Graduate) Placement (10 days) Summative 100% 1, 2, 3, 4, 5, 6, 7 All APSTs listed against Learning Outcomes e-Portfolio Formative 0% 1, 2, 3, 4, 5, 6, 7 All APSTs listed against Learning Outcomes

-This placement, along with Professional Experience A, Professional Experience B and the e-Portfolio are capstone requirements for all undergraduate Pre-service teachers.
-All Pre-service teachers are required to meet the Graduate Level of the APST and evidence of this achievement is recorded through the e-Portfolio
+This placement, along with Professional Experience A, Professional Experience B and the e-Portfolio are capstone requirements for Master of Teaching (Middle and Secondary) Pre-service teachers.
+All Pre-service teachers are required to meet the Graduate Level of the APST and evidence of this achievement is recorded through the e-Portfolio.

 No information currently available.